alpslab-stanford/alps_web/07-research.md

 ## Ordering phenomena

-We have provided processing efficiency and communicative efficiency based accounts of a variety of cross-linguistic ordering phenomena.
+We proposed processing efficiency and communicative efficiency based accounts of a variety of cross-linguistic ordering phenomena.
 These include:

-1. **adjective ordering preferences** (Scontras et al. 2017), where we show that more subjective adjectives occur farther away from the noun they modify.
+1. **Adjective ordering preferences** (Scontras et al. 2017), where we show that more subjective adjectives occur farther away from the noun they modify.
 We show that this preference may be due either to a pressure to minimize the propagation of noise during the compositional process (Scontras et al. 2019) or to a pressure to maximize the amount of information communicated under assumptions of memory limitations (Hahn et al. 2018).
-2. **general word and morpheme order preferences** (Hahn et al. 2021, Hahn et al. 2022), where we find that languages exhibit information locality (high mutual information between neighboring words/morphemes).
+2. **General word and morpheme order preferences** (Hahn et al. 2021, Hahn et al. 2022), where we find that languages exhibit information locality (high mutual information between neighboring words/morphemes).
 We show that this is a natural consequence of languages being structured to efficiently manage the *memory-surprisal trade-off*: a certain maximal level of average surprisal per word can only be achieved at the cost of storing some minimal amount of information about the past context.
-3. **the order of nouns and adjectives** (Yu et al. 2023), where we show that the preference for languages to have post-nominal adjectives may be the result of iterated pressures for pragmatic referential communication, under the assumption that production planning proceeds incrementally and adjectives are on average noisier than nouns.
+3. **The order of nouns and adjectives** (Yu et al. 2023), where we show that the preference for languages to have post-nominal adjectives may be the result of iterated pressures for pragmatic referential communication, under the assumption that production planning proceeds incrementally and adjectives are on average noisier than nouns.

 ## Communicating (about) uncertainty